© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Prehistoric settlement, three round cairns and a post-medieval rabbit warren at Legis Tor is a scheduled monument protected by Historic England under reference 1019876.
 View the official record →

-Legis Tor is a prehistoric and post-medieval monument complex located in Devon, England.
+Legis Tor is a complex prehistoric and post-medieval monument located on Dartmoor in Devon, comprising three round cairns of Bronze Age date alongside evidence of later rabbit warren management.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019876.

 Prehistoric settlement, three round cairns and a post-medieval rabbit warren at Legis Tor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019876.